zhushen3128/EventStudy/README.md

 cd EventStudy
 ```

-2. Open app.R in RStudio.
+2. Open `app.R` in RStudio.
+Remember to save the `util.R` file in the
+    same directory.

 3. Run the app using: